digital-land/pipeline-runner/README.md

 ## Adding new dependencies
 - Project dependencies are managed via pip-tools
-- to add a dependency, write it on a new line in ` /requirements/requirements.in ` or ` /requirements/dev-requirements.in `
+- to add a dependency, write it on a new line in ` /requirements/requirements.in ` or ` /requirements/dev-requirements.`
-- Then to compile your requirements file and produce a requirements.txt file run:
+- to install the requirements from your requirements.in file run:
     ```
-    make piptool-compile
-    ```
-- Finally, to install the requirements from your requirements.txt file run:
-    ```
-    make dependencies
+    make update-dependencies
     ```